My Points of Difference for Best Value and Best Results

 8. Qualifications, Experience, Competency and Confidence.

 Having a tertiary qualification from a college or university is merely the start of a career.
-Real competency comes with life and industry experience and passion for what you do.
+Real competency and confidence comes with life and industry experience and passion for what you do.
 I am a fully qualified remedial massage therapist with 32 years of experience (2023) as a masseur.
 I’ve written and published over 100 comprehensive articles on massage, I’m a qualified trainer and assessor, I’m a member of professional industry associations and I regularly undertake Continuing Professional Education (CPE) to stay abreast of the latest industry information and techniques.

 9. Foot alignment checks.

 In most cases, the real ORIGIN of most common muscular pain can be traced right back to feet being out of alignment.
 Does your physical therapist check your feet for high or low arches and ankles rolling in or out or if you have bent toes?
 I DO.
 Did you know each foot has four separate arches and any part of the foot out of alignment could be contributing to your headaches or migraines?
 I’ll show you how and why!
 Picture in your mind the Leaning Tower of Pisa.
 When the foundation is not right, the higher you go up the body the further your body tilts and the more the muscles have to compensate.

 10. Jaw alignment checks.